BasemElsayed/JWT-Auth-Laravel/readme.md

 2- Guzzle for handling Laravel Rest API (getCountries).

+## Note
-3- Check "Postman" Folder to see screenshots with testing api.
+Check "Postman" Folder to see screenshots with testing api.